-In a confined area, the heater must be installed in accordance with the CSA-B149 installation codes.
-Check local codes and ordinances for additional requirements.
+In a confined area, the heater must be installed in accordance with the current edition of CSA-B149 installation compliance codes.
+Be sure to check with local codes and ordinances for additional requirements.

 Additional Requirements

 The Commonwealth of Massachusetts stipulates the following additional requirements: